 You don’t need a calculator to figure that a reliable supply of surface water brings value to the region served by MID and TID.
 This value includes agriculture production, agricultural processing, ag-related business, economic base, groundwater recharge and affordable water.
-It was this very water that gave life to the region, and the loss of this water will threaten our region’s quality of life.
+It was this very water that gave life to the region, and the loss of this water would threaten our region’s quality of life.

 A 2014 Socioeconomic Study shows the Don Pedro Project supports approximately $4.109 billion in economic output, $734.8 million in labor income, and 18,900 jobs in our region.

+Farmers in both MID and TID would have received NO surface water in 2015 (based on what was proposed in the State Water Board’s 2016 SED).
 Our region survived the worst multi-year hydrological drought in state history.
 But can our region really survive a regulatory drought?

 A threat to groundwater